ryouaki/lsp-uuid/README.md

 # lsp-uuid
 A uuid generator based on `SnowFlake` for both Browser and Nodejs.
-And keep sequence and can be deserialized.
+Keep sequence and can be deserialized.

 ## Why lsp-uuid
 lsp-uuid has this features below: